Anthony-Murray/code_institute_p1_amcareers/README.md

 - A chatbot could be added to improve user experience

-- A hamburger menu could be added to improve user experience on mobile devices (I tried to implement this through CSS but there were signigcant accseability issues).
+- A hamburger menu could be added to improve user experience on mobile devices (I tried to implement this through CSS but there were significant accessability issues).

 - The CTA button on the hero section should have centered on smaller devices.
 I tried to implement this through CSS but was constrained by time.